Until further notice, Plaça de Catalunya and MNAC stops on the Red Route out of service. We apologize for the inconvenience.

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-The railway station opened in 1862.
-Part of original neoclassical-style building, commissioned by the Catalan architect Pere Andrès, still stands, the south façade, which faces onto the adjacent park.
-Originally, the station was not covered.
-The glazed roof and the other façades were constructed in 1910, and designed by Demetri Ribes.
-This centuries-old pavilion structure has been restored and is considered to be of great architectural interest.
-Its decoration is characterised by glass and ironwork, characteristic of the civil buildings of the period.
+Its inauguration as a railway station took place in 1862.
+Initially, the station was open-air.
+The glass roof and the rest of the façades date from 1910 and were designed by Demetri Ribes.
+This secular pavilion structure has been preserved and is considered of high architectural interest.
+Its ornamentation stands out for its glass and iron work, characteristic of civil buildings of the time.

-You can also visit other outstanding examples of 19th century architecture near Barcelona Nord station, the Arc de Triomf, for example.
-Passeig Lluís Companys, where this monument is located, leads to Parc de la Ciutadella, where the Barcelona Zoo and the buildings constructed for the Universal Exposition of 1888, such as the restaurant, designed by the modernist architect Domènech i Muntaner, are located.
-The Parlament de Catalunya is also located in this park.
+Next to Estació del Nord, you can visit other notable examples of 19th-century architecture, such as the Arc de Triomf.
+Passeig Lluís Companys, where this monument is located, leads to the Parc de la Ciutadella, which houses the Barcelona Zoo and buildings constructed for the 1888 Universal Exposition, including a restaurant designed by modernist architect Domènech i Montaner.
+The Parliament of Catalonia is also located within this park.